Fulvic Acid vs. Folic Acid: What's the Difference?

 - Folic acid supplements are often recommended to ensure you get enough of this essential nutrient.

-- A folate deficiency could lead to hair loss or anemia.
-Adequate intake of folic acid helps prevent these conditions.
+- Folate deficiency could lead to hair loss or anemia.
+Adequate folic acid intake helps prevent these conditions.

 - Consuming folic acid from high-folate foods aids mental well-being and overall mood.